Profile

 Designing Sound Sculptures

-Since 2005, Kim Bowman has been living in Sydney.
+Since 2005, Kim Bowman has been living in the Sydney area.
 After working with landscape architect Fiona Robbé for some years, he started designing Sound Sculptures.
 From 2008 he has been designing a growing range of interactive and occasionally multifunctional Sound Sculptures for council and school playgrounds as well as Botanic Gardens and private gardens.

 Compositional Work